WAYNEisBATMAN/terraform-aws/README.md

 This project provisions AWS resources using Terraform, demonstrating Infrastructure as Code (IaC) best practices.

-It includes EC2 instances, an S3 bucket, and DynamoDB for state locking.
+It includes EC2 instances, an S3 bucket, and DynamoDB table for state locking.

 ---